sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 {% endhighlight text %}

 Below is a code snippet for calculating the aforementioned metrics, I opted for code that's easier to read rather than succinctness.
-The full class this code snippet is copied from can be found at this blog post's github repository, [via this link]({{ site.baseurl }}{% link /src/confusion_matrices/metrics.py %}).
+The code  is from the class `Metrics` which can be found in this blog post's GitHub repository [via this link]({{ site.baseurl }}{% link /src/confusion_matrices/metrics.py %}).

 {% highlight python %}